Why teach as a PGR?

 Warwick's hub for teacher training and professional development.

-All PhD students are expected to complete Preparing to Teach in Higher Education by the end of their first year of registration.
+PGRs who teach are expected to complete Preparing to Teach in Higher Education prior to commencing work.

 PGRs who teach can enrol on training such as APP:PGR, completion of which leads to Associate Fellowship membership of AdvanceHE.